polyfy/polylith/readme.md

 - The src paths and the test paths are configured at different levels, `:paths` and `extra-paths`.
 - All paths begin with "../../".

-The reson we didn't add "development/src" is because it contains code that should only be used from the development environment.
+The reeson we didn't add "development/src" is because it contains code that should only be used from the development environment.

 All projects under the `projects` directory have their source paths defined in `:paths` instead of inside the `:dev` alias, as for the `development` project.
-The deployable projects are simpler than `development` and uses the "standard way" of configuring projects by putting things in `:paths`.
+The deployable projects are simpler than `development` and use the "standard way" of configuring projects by putting things in `:paths`.

 The reason all paths begin with "../../" is that `components` and `bases` live two levels up